globocom/loopback-jsonschema/README.md

 loopbackJsonSchema.init(app, { Model: MyCustomModel });
 ```

+### Hook: beforeRegisterLoopbackModel

+Immediately before registering a Loopback model from an item schema, the method `ItemSchema#beforeRegisterLoopbackModel(app, JsonSchemaModel, callback)` is called.
+This hook can be used for any customizations that are needed before a model is registered.

 ### Overriding the default collection schema

 It is possible to override the default collection schema by passing a custom `CollectionSchema` implementation to the `init` function: